haochenpan/Globus-MCP-Servers/README.md

 You can ask Claude to:
 ```
-register a topic namespace, send three messages, and receive the latest message
+register a topic, produce three messages, and receive the latest message
 ```

 ## Available Tools